2010 Belgian Grand Prix: Race

-At the front, Hamilton took his third win of the season and the 14th of his career, (Note: Hamilton finished first in the but was penalised for an illegal manoevure.) in a time of 1 hour, 29 minutes, 4.268 seconds at an average speed of 207.509 km/h.
+At the front, Hamilton took his third win of the season and the 14th of his career, (Note: Hamilton finished first in the but was penalised for an illegal manoevure.) at an average speed of 207.509 km/h.
 Webber followed 1.571 seconds later in second and Kubica finished in third place.
 Massa secured fourth, holding off Sutil in fifth.
 The Mercedes pair of Rosberg and Schumacher finished sixth and seventh following the team's decision to keep their drivers on track for longer and were just more than a second ahead of eighth-placed Kobayashi.
 Petrov was ninth and Algersuari provisionally tenth.
-Liuzzi came 11th with De La Rosa 12th after a late race error sent him into the gravel at Curve Paul Frere corner when closing up on Petrov.
+Liuzzi came 11th with De la Rosa 12th after a late race error sent him into the gravel at Curve Paul Frere corner when closing up on Petrov.
 Buemi was provisionally 13th after sustaining diffuser damage and a tyre puncture when another driver struck the rear of his car.
 Hülkenberg, 14th, had faulty throttle control causing him to spin multiple times and requiring him to make an extra pit stop.
 Vettel was 15th, with Kovalainen after a poor start caused by his engine's anti-stall system activating and Di Grassi 16th and 17th.
 Di Grassi stated Kovalainen overtook him off the circuit at Les Combes corner but no punishments were issued by the stewards.
 Glock in 18th lost performance on a set of full-wet tyres before the second rain shower and ran a new front wing after demolishing a brake marker board on lap one.
 Trulli and Yamamoto were the final classified finishers.